More and more of us are ditching tap water, and the urge to buy bottled water, to use filter bottles to achieve improved levels of hydration.

 Although the features of the AHA Bottle do not encompass filtration, its mineral composition does actively increase levels of calcium, magnesium and potassium, and it’s an affordable option for those who would otherwise buy expensive alkaline or hydrogen-rich water from health stores.

 The see-through bottle is lightweight, ideal for day-to-day use, and has a loop fastened to the lid for easy attachment to your rucksack or wrist.
-It’s also leak-proof, and bioceramic filter cartridges must be replaced annually.
+It’s also leak-proof, and its bioceramic filter cartridges can be replaced annually.

 With any luck, the public demand for reusable water bottles will help to reduce plastic pollution while also resulting in higher levels of wellbeing stemming from proper hydration.